bml-research/data_analysis_bml/excel/excel_05_data_cleaning.md

 *<sub>Figure 19: Validate if cell equals #N/A.</sub>*

-This is, cumbersome and error prone.
+This is a bit cumbersome and error prone.
 You can work with third party add-ons, use VBA script or just use R or Python instead.
 Both R and Python do have powerful functions to deal with missing data.

 In any case, it is best to convert cells with "empty" values (whether it is truly blank, contains a dash or any other character to mark empty) to #N/A. #N/A is the error value of Excel that means "no value is available."
 To avoid accidentally including empty cells in your calculations, enter #N/A in the cells where you are missing information.
 (A formula that references a cell that contains #N/A will return the #N/A error value).
 Read more about #N/A [here](https://support.microsoft.com/en-gb/office/na-function-5469c2d1-a90c-4fb5-9bbc-64bd9bb6b47c#:~:text=Returns%20the%20error%20value%20%23N,empty%20cells%20in%20your%20calculations.).